 The minimum credit score requirement is 550 and you can borrow up to 1.5 million dollars.
 What makes this option stand out is that you can qualify for a home loan even if you’ve experienced foreclosure, bankruptcy, or a short sale recently.

 The option is also good for self-employed borrowers.
-The company allows bank statements as proof of income in lieu of tax documents.
+The company allows bank statements as proof of income instead of tax documents.
 Also, there is no mortgage insurance required.

 Carrington also offers the Carrington Flexible Advantage PlusSM and Carrington Prime Advantage for people with higher credit scores of 620 and 660 respectively.
-These options allow borrowers to take on up to $2 million or $2.5 million dollars.
+These options allow borrowers to take on up to $2 million or $2.5 million.

 As you can see, Carrington offers various mortgage loans for people at different stages with their credit.